Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 description: Known Issues and Fixes
 ---

-This document will contain all of the known game play related issues.
+This document will contain all of the Main Known Issues.
 It excludes any graphical issues, EG Clipping textures.
 This document is updated as issues are verified/reproduced by staff or reported by multiple people.
 If you would like to see the entire list to date

-<a class="btn btn-pink" href="https://docs.google.com/spreadsheets/d/1nKzS_b-aPHgSQHRT42IZQC7uSx3tXFFA73f5THh1ypU/edit#gid=1619905529" target="_blank" rel="noopener noreferrer">All Known issues Spreadsheet <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a>
+<a class="btn btn-pink" href="https://wiki.wildlandermod.com/01Support/FullKnownissues/index.html">All Known issues</a>

 ---